nabinthomas/amazert/README.md

 </pre>
 ##### Registration packet
 Registration is done on every reboot as the first message to the server.
-This make sure that the device's settings are updated on the server once it boots up A Sample is given below
+This make sure that the device's settings and current status are updated on the server once it boots up A Sample is given below
 <pre>
 {